 The Company holds an equity interest in Alpen Food Company South Africa (Pty) Limited ("Alpen").
 Alpen is a South African-based company that produces RTE cereal and muesli.
-The Company owns 50% of Alpen's common stock with no other indicators of control, and accordingly, the Company accounts for its investment in Alpen using the equity method.
-The Company's equity method loss, net of tax, attributable to Alpen was zero and \$0.1 for the three months ended December 31, 2022 and 2021, respectively, and was included in "Equity method loss, net of tax" in the Condensed Consolidated Statements of Operations.
-The investment in Alpen was \$4.3 and \$4.1 at December 31, 2022 and September 30, 2022, respectively, and was included in "Other assets" on the Condensed Consolidated Balance Sheets.
-The Company had a note receivable balance with Alpen of \$0.5 and \$0.4 at December 31, 2022 and September 30, 2022, respectively, which was included in "Other assets" on the Condensed Consolidated Balance Sheets.
+The Company owns 50.0% of Alpen's common stock with no other indicators of control, and accordingly, the Company accounts for its investment in Alpen using the equity method.
+The Company's equity method loss, net of tax, attributable to Alpen was zero and \$0.2 for the three and nine months ended June 30, 2023, respectively, and \$0.1 and \$0.3 for the three and nine months ended June 30, 2022, respectively, and was included in "Equity method loss, net of tax" in the Condensed Consolidated Statements of Operations.
+The investment in Alpen was \$3.7 and \$4.1 at June 30, 2023 and September 30, 2022, respectively, and was included in "Other assets" on the Condensed Consolidated Balance Sheets.
+The Company had a note receivable balance with Alpen of \$0.4 at both June 30, 2023 and September 30, 2022, which was included in "Other assets" on the Condensed Consolidated Balance Sheets.